 With much of the world as we know it going through rapid transformations and forcing us into the “comforts” of our new home offices, our favorite technical conferences have been postponed.
 This has the potential to create a gap in the educational sessions we’re used to getting at those conferences.

 In an effort to fill that gap we have launched IntelliMagic zAcademy: An Online Educational Series for z/OS Professionals.
-Every week over the next 9 weeks (with more possibly to come) we will provide a new 1-hour educational session of the same quality you’ve come to expect from our conference presentations.
+Every week over the next 15 weeks we will provide a new educational session of the same quality you’ve come to expect from our conference presentations.
 You can register for one, a couple, or all of the sessions.

 Imagine How Much You Can Learn from SMF Data